syncfusion-content/xamarin-docs/Xamarin/Chat/Messages.md

 ## Show the avatar for outgoing message

-By default send message author name and avatar visibility is false, send message can be altered using `SendMessage` event and `SendMessageCommand`
+By default send message author name and avatar visibility is false, send message can be altered using `SendMessage` event or `SendMessageCommand`

 #### SendMessage Event handler